 A

 The cause remains unknown.
-A leading theory is that exposure to a pathogen (possibly a virus) triggers an inflammatory cascade, leading to immune system dysregulation in genetically susceptible children.
-Evidence includes differences in incidence among ethnic groups, higher rates in children with a family history, and genetic predisposition identified by genome-wide association studies.
+A leading theory is that exposure to a pathogen (likely a virus) triggers an inflammatory cascade, leading to immune system dysregulation in genetically susceptible children.
+Evidence includes differences in incidence among ethnic groups, higher incidence in children with a family history, and genetic predisposition identified through genome-wide association studies.

-Details of ocular symptoms (present in >90% of patients)
+Details of ocular symptoms (in over 90% of patients)

 Conjunctivitis